bert2/microscope/README.md

 ### v0.1 Release

-* improve looking up types and members in an `AssemblyDefinition` (+ tests)
-    * nested classes
-    * overloads
-    * generic methods/classes
-    * ...
-    * do we really have to implement this on our own?
-* make logging configurable or disable it in release builds
-* strong-name `Microscope.Shared` correctly (it's currently signed by me which seems stupid)
 * deploy to marketplace

 ### v1.0 Release

-* create icon
-    * can I use GitHub's :microscope: emoji?
-    * emojis are probably too small for marketplace (90x90)
 * update when typing/saving/building
 * XML doc summary of op code as tooltip
 * double-clicking an instruction navigates to MSDN page